restatedev/examples/typescript/templates/vercel/README.md

 This template includes a GitHub Actions workflow setup for automated deployment.
 To set up:

-* Create the project going to https://dash.deno.com/new_project linking this repository.
-Make sure the **project name** matches the one configured in [deploy.yml](.github/workflows/deploy.yml), and check **Just link the repo, I’ll set up GitHub Actions myself**.
+* Create the project importing this repository: https://vercel.com/new
 * Add the following secrets to the repository:
+  - `VERCEL_PROTECTION_BYPASS_TOKEN`: Token for [Protection Bypass](https://vercel.com/docs/deployment-protection/methods-to-bypass-deployment-protection/protection-bypass-automation).
+This is used by Restate to hit the specific Restate deployment.
   - `RESTATE_AUTH_TOKEN`: Your Restate Cloud auth token.
 To get one, go to [Developers > API Keys > Create API Key](https://cloud.restate.dev?createApiKey=true&createApiKeyDescription=deployment-key&createApiKeyRole=rst:role::AdminAccess), and make sure to select **Admin** for role
   - `RESTATE_ADMIN_URL`: The Admin URL.
 You can find that out in Developers > Invoke.
 For example: `https://some-environment-private-id.env.us.restate.cloud:9070`

-Once the repo is set up, **just push to the main branch** and you'll get your services updated.
+Once the repo is set up, **just push to the main branch**, Vercel will deploy and promote the `main` branch, and the action configured in [deploy.yml](.github/workflows/deploy.yml) will automatically register the deployment to Restate.

-Check the [workflow deploy.yml](.github/workflows/deploy.yml) for more details.

-> 💡 **Note**: This setup uses [Deno deploy classic](https://docs.deno.com/deploy/classic/).
-For deno deploy EA, refer to their [documentation](https://docs.deno.com/deploy/early-access/).
+> 💡 **Note**: If you don't want to use Vercel's _Protection Bypass_, you can also just disable [Vercel authentication](https://vercel.com/docs/deployment-protection/methods-to-protect-deployments/vercel-authentication) and instead setup the Restate's Identity verification key as described in the Restate Cloud Dashboard > Developers > Security

 ### 🔧 Manual Deployment

 For more info on how to deploy manually, check:

 * For cloud: https://docs.restate.dev/cloud/connecting-services
-* For on-prem Restate deployments: https://docs.restate.dev/services/deploy/deno-deploy
+* For on-prem Restate deployments: https://docs.restate.dev/services/deploy

 ## 🎯 Next Steps